THE SHADOW WITCH: Sneak Peek

 “This area is closed to guests,” the first guard said.
 “I’m going to have to ask you to leave.”

 I stood, the boat steady under my feet.
-One hand reached for the hem of my long dress, while the other reached for the guard.
+One hand reached for the hem of my long dress, while the other stretched out for the guard.
 He hesitated.

 “Ma’am,” he said.
 “Did you not hear me?
 You must leave.”